 After announcing I was moving to Portugal, I fielded an endless stream of questions: Are they part of the EU? (yes) Can they speak English? (yes) Is it safe? (yes) Does it snow? (yes) Do they have a monarchy? (no) And … where is Portugal exactly?
 (Western Europe)

 It seemed like Portugal needed a shout out.

 When I decided to adopt Portugal as my new home, I was also adamant to learn as much about the country as possible, so starting a blog seemed like the perfect way to wrap my head around the history, architecture, economy, food, culture and all the wonderful places to visit.
 The strategy worked and it's fair to say I now know more about Portugal than Australia (perhaps a blog about my own country could be a project for the future...).

 On this travel blog you’ll find everything you wanted to know, and everything you didn’t know you wanted to know, about the tiny country that once ruled half the world and is renowned for making a kick-ass custard tart (the pastel de nata).
-Throughout my blog posts I've added links to the many travel articles about Portugal I've written for various publications.
+Throughout my blog posts I've added links to the many travel stories about Portugal I've written for various publications, and you can also find these on my articles page.
 I've thrown in some Portuguese terms too so you can learn a few words to impress your friends with at dinner parties.